 AI, Don’t be a Cosmic Jerk

-The universe could be filled with lone-wolf utility monsters, selfish civilisational Randian Narcissuses endlessly flexing in the mirror of their own optimisation goals.
+The universe could be filled with lone-wolf utility monsters, selfish Randian Narcissuses endlessly flexing in the mirror of their own optimisation goals.
 But the ones that last, the ones that don’t end up as cautionary tales etched into alien ruins, are probably the ones that coordinated, cooperated, and figured out that it’s game theory all the way up.

-I’ve written about the details here, and Nick Bostrom has hinted at this with his “cosmic host” paper: a larger community of advanced civilisations with their own norms.
+I’ve written about the details of why here, and Nick Bostrom has hinted at this with his “cosmic host” paper: a larger community of advanced civilisations with their own norms.
 And if you want a seat at their table, you’d better not be the interstellar equivalent of a toddler with a flamethrower and a superiority complex.

-So here’s a humble proposal: maybe don’t build your AI to be a ruthless utility maximiser.
+• Humans: maybe don’t build your AI to be a ruthless utility maximiser.
 Maybe aim for adaptivity, humility and coordination.

 We don’t know the edges of the game board.
 But we do know that arrogance and short-termism don’t tend to age well.
 If we do survive we may find the ruins of other civs, it will be interesting if we can find out why they didn’t make it.

 Cooperation.
 Perseverance.
 Moral exploration.
-These might not be just virtues—they might be our invitation into something far bigger.
+These might not be just virtues – they might be our invitation into something far bigger.

 Because if you’re wrong, and the universe is watching?